3 Weeks in Thailand Itinerary: Culture & Taste of Thai Islands 🇹🇭

 Chiang Rai: 2 Nights

-There is no direct route between Pai to Chiang Rai so you will be traveling by road via Chang Mai.
-The journey takes around 6-7h by a bus or minivan and can be organized anywhere in the town.
+There is no direct route from Pai to Chiang Rai, so you’ll travel by road via Chiang Mai.
+The journey takes around 6 to 7 hours by bus or minivan, which you can easily arrange anywhere in Pai.

 Chiang Rai Day #10